brainhack-school2024/BrHP_Arian/README.md

    <sub><b>My Avatar</b></sub>
 </a>

 <p>Hi!
 I am Arian.
-I am passionate about the intersection of Neuro and Computer Science.
-Here is a bit about my background and interests:</p>
+I am passionate about the intersection of Neuro and Computer Science.My interests normally revolves around Neuro AI, Neuroimaging.
+Specifically I want to explore machine/ deep learning algorithms on different type of data like FMRI and EEG.
+Currently, I am discovering different direction like disease classification, and brain graph structure learning. </p>
+ Here is a bit about my background:
 <ul>
    <li>
        I am a Ph.D. student in the Electrical and Computer Engineering Department at Concordia University, where I have been studying since September 2022.